benbrastmckie/.config/README.md

 ssh-add -K ~/.ssh/id_rsa
 ```

-If you get an error, retry the command above with a lowercase `k`.
+If you get an error, retry the command above with a lowercase 'k'.

 ## [Configuration](https://github.com/benbrastmckie/.config)